 DEKRA is a world-leader in testing and auditing services and is the majority shareholder of VTNZ.

 Providing independent expert services, DEKRA works for safety on the road, at work and at home.

 DEKRA offers services including vehicle inspections, expert appraisals, claims management, industrial and building inspections, safety consultancy, testing and certification of products and systems, and training and education.

 Founded in 1925 in Berlin, it is today one of world’s leading inspection organisations undertaking over 23 million inspections every year.
 DEKRA employs around 32,000 people in more than 50 countries on all five continents.

-DEKRA’s vision is to be the global partner for a safe world.
+DEKRA’s vision is to be the global partner for a safe, secure and sustainable world.